 Leontyne Price was born on February 10, 1927, in Laurel, Mississippi.
 Renowned for her early stage and television work, Price made her opera stage debut at the San Francisco Opera in 1957, and her debut at New York City's Metropolitan Opera House in 1961.
-Widely regarded as the first African-American singer to earn international acclaim in opera, Price is known for her roles in Il Trovatore, Antony and Cleopatra and Aida.
+Widely regarded as one of the first African-American singers to earn international acclaim in opera, Price is known for her roles in Il Trovatore, Antony and Cleopatra and Aida.

 Following her time at Oak Park Vocational High School, where she was a standout pianist and member of the glee club, Price enrolled at the College of Education and Industrial Arts in Wilberforce, Ohio.
 She began her studies focusing on music education, but was later encouraged by faculty to switch her concentration to voice.
 After graduation, Price headed to New York City to attend The Juilliard School on a full scholarship.

 At Juilliard, Price studied under the tutelage of her beloved vocal instructor, Florence Page Kimball.
 Price's beautiful lyric soprano voice landed her feature roles in many of the school's operas.
 After witnessing Price perform the role of Alice Ford in a student production of Giuseppe Verdi's Falstaff, composer Virgil Thomson leapt at the chance to bring her into one of his productions.

 In April 1952, Leontyne Price made her Broadway debut as St. Cecilia in the revival of Thompsen's Four Saints in Three Acts.
 Immediately following the show's three-week engagement, she was cast in a touring production of George Gershwin's Porgy and Bess.
 For the next two years, Price dazzled audiences with her stunning portrayal of Bess, gaining acclaim with her flawless vocal interpretations.
 During her tour with the show, she married co-star William Warfield, who portrayed Porgy.